ygzgrdmr/CS436-Cloud-Computing-Term-Project/README.md

 # Infinity Search Solo - Cloud Deployment

 ## Overview
 Infinity Search Solo is a self-hostable metasearch engine designed for deployment on Google Cloud.
-This project automates the provisioning of resources using Terraform and manages components like Google Kubernetes Engine (GKE) and Cloud SQL.
+This project automates the provisioning of resources using Terraform and manages components like Google Kubernetes Engine (GKE).

 ## Team Members
 - Yağız Gürdamar